 - A Vehicle for the Boat: You’ll need a vehicle to transport your boat to the water body, especially if you live far inland.
 Whether you buy one or rent one, you’ll need an SUV or a truck, and the costs vary accordingly.

-- Accessories: If you want to add on or upgrade any accessories, such as trolling motors, fish finders, downriggers, and rod holders, you can easily end up shelling out around $2,000 for these.
+- Accessories: If you want to add on or upgrade accessories, such as trolling motors, mounted or portable fish finders, downriggers, and rod holders, you can easily end up shelling out around $2,000 for these.

 - Fuel: You’ll have to budget for fuel costs based on the number of engines and the size of the motor.
 This is generally a relatively minor expense unless you make frequent fishing trips, consistently traveling at full throttle.